jb0s/blockgame-enhanced/README.md

 ## DISCLAIMER
 Blockgame Enhanced and its creator are unaffiliated with [Blockgame](https://blockgame.info) or [Pirate Software](https://gopiratesoftware.com).\
-The Blockgame Enhanced mod uses assets that have been licensed from [Pirate Software](https://gopiratesoftware.com) for non-commercial use.
+This repository is meant for community contribution / validity checking, not to compile the mod for personal use.
+The Blockgame Enhanced mod uses assets that have been licensed from [Pirate Software](https://gopiratesoftware.com) for non-commercial use, these assets have been stripped from the repository and will not be publicly available.
+If you still wish to compile the mod yourself without the licensed assets, you are free to do so anyway.

 ## Play Blockgame
 - Website: https://blockgame.info